vikrantshroti/hacker-news-client-app-ts/README.md

 # Hacker News Client App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), [TypeScript](https://typescriptlang.org/) and [storybook](https://storybook.js.org/).

+This project is deployed [here](https://nifty-northcutt-e10290.netlify.app/).

 Note: This project was part of hackathon and it needs more CSS work.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), [TypeScript](https://typescriptlang.org/) and [storybook](https://storybook.js.org/).

 ## Available Scripts